 Physical Training (PT) is the third mandatory component of AFROTC.
 PT is also a zero credit course and is approximately 2 hours each week, executed in 1 hour training sessions.
 Cadets must attend a minimum of 2 physical training sessions per week during the academic semester.
-In addition, cadets will take an Air Force physical fitness assessment (PFA) once each semester.
+In addition, cadets will take an Air Force physical fitness assessment (FA) once each semester.
+The FA standards can be found here.
 Lastly, cadets must meet Air Force height and weight standards while they are in AFROTC.
-The PFA and height and weight standards can be found here.
+Contact us for the current height and weight standards.

 Cadets in AFROTC have one mandatory component they must complete in the summer, Field Training.
 Cadets in the program must be selected to attend Field Training through an enrollment allocation process, which takes place during the spring of their sophomore year.
 It is a competitive process for cadets to earn an enrollment allocation as they compete nationally against sophomore cadets at all 145 Detachments across the United States.
 Once an enrollment allocation has been awarded, cadets attend Field Training at Maxwell Air Force Base, Alabama, the summer after their sophomore year.
 More information on Field Training can be found here.

 Many cadets in the program fulfill AFROTC mandatory components and want to have more involvement!
-Detachment 410 has optional club opportunities to include the Black Knights Rifle Drill Team, Saber Drill Team, Arnold Air Society, Silver Wings, and the Detachment Choir.
+Detachment 410 has optional club opportunities to include the Black Knights Joint Precision Drill Team, Arnold Air Society, Silver Wings, Aviation Club, and the Detachment Choir.
 Be sure to check out the following videos which highlight our detachment clubs.